ceever/PCManFM-Qt-Context-Menu/README.md

 **"Bulk rename":**
 * The original can be found here: https://github.com/trhura/nautilus-renamer or https://launchpad.net/nautilus-renamer/+download
 * I slightly modified it to have an "Overwrite" option included.

+**"PDF ..."/menu.desktop:**
+* This is the *.desktop* file that creates the submenu for PDF treatment and collects all PDF actions.

 **FileManager-Actions (tool):**
 * A convenient tool to create context menu actions, in case you are uncomfortable with all the options to put into the *.desktop* (text) file.